Romantic Wedding in Connecticut

 And may the hand of a friend always be near.

-“Love is a temporary madness” from “Captain Corelli’s Mandolin” by Louis de Bernieres
+“Love is a temporary madness” from “Captain Corelli’s Mandolin” by Louis de Bernieres.

 Love is a temporary madness; it erupts like volcanoes and then subsides.